Inside the Babadiscourse: How 'The Babadook' Became a Queer Icon

 "It's this tall monster," says Rex, a queer man who believes that the Babadook is obviously also very queer.
 "He's like—or they, let's not gender the Babadook—the Babadook is in this large overcoat and it has big teeth.
 They look very campy," Rex explains respectfully.
 In an interview with Broadly, Rex shared his account of what appears to be a mass cultural happening.
 He realized that the Babadook is queer seemingly simultaneously with hundreds of other people.

 "I didn't really like the movie at the time," Rex says, contextualizing the absurdity of this situation.
-(The Babadook came out three years ago.)
+(The Babadook came out in 2014.)
 "I don't know why, but I was sitting with my friend like three months ago and I just started talking about the Baba-lewks.
 I remember, I said: 'These Baba-lewks have me Baba-shook,' The Babadook just looked real good."

 But then Rex started finding all these queer memes—pictures of the Babadook beside rainbow flags, or wearing pink flamingo sunglasses.
 "At first I was like, 'Why is everyone stealing my joke?'
 But then I just realized that, for some reason, the Babadook has real queer resonance."

 "The collective queer hive mind just latched onto the Babadook at the same time," Rex told me.
 Perhaps the most iconic meme lauding the queer Babadook was created by Twitter user LGBTHanSolo, whose recent music video has garnered the attention of mainstream media and tens of thousands of Twitter fans.